When I finally broke down and decided to get in shape, I was almost 30.

 (Also read: Running results after one month explained)

 But can you get shredded within your first month of lifting?
+Is that a realistic goal for a 1 month weight lifting before and after?

 It all comes down to how you’re eating.